GIS4DEV/GIS4DEV.github.io/_lessons/05a_OSMSQL.md

 ## Software

 - The powerful open-source relational database is [PostgreSQL](https://www.postgresql.org/) (this is installed on Middlebury's server for you)
-- You can connect to Middlebury's database from your laptop using [PGAdmin](https://www.pgadmin.org/)  (you need to install PgAdmin on your laptop) or the QGIS [DB Manager Plugin](https://docs.qgis.org/3.16/en/docs/user_manual/plugins/core_plugins/plugins_db_manager.html) (automatically installs with QGIS)
+- You can connect to Middlebury's database from your laptop using QGIS [DB Manager Plugin](https://docs.qgis.org/3.16/en/docs/user_manual/plugins/core_plugins/plugins_db_manager.html), which automatically installs with QGIS.
+- Optionally you may install the [PGAdmin](https://www.pgadmin.org/) client as well, though we should be able to do everything with DB Manager.
 - The spatial extension for PostgreSQL is [PostGIS](https://postgis.net/)
 - A small command-line program translates OpenStreetMap data into a PostGIS database: [OSM2PGSQL](https://osm2pgsql.org/) (optional to install on your laptop-- the plan is to use OSM2PGSQL to populate a database for you)
+- It is possible to install and connect to a PostGIS server on your own computer for personal local use.
+This takes a bit of work and is not required for the course.
+See [https://postgis.net/install/](https://postgis.net/install/)

 ## Resources